-We have detailed a 10 step process that will enable you to create the perfect WFH desk, maximising storage and also adding an element of design flair with a waterfall end!
+We have detailed a 10-step process that will enable you to create the perfect DIY desk, maximising storage and also adding an element of design flair with a waterfall end!

 - 900mm deep timber benchtop